Dedicated Customer Support

 • Chronic Cough: A persistent, dry cough unrelated to respiratory infections or other conditions, often worse at night or after meals.

-• Wheezing or Asthma-like Symptoms: Irritation of the airways caused by acid reflux may lead to wheezing, asthma exacerbations, or respiratory symptoms.
+• Wheezing or Asthma-like Symptoms: Airway irritation from acid reflux may lead to wheezing, asthma exacerbations, or respiratory symptoms.

 • Disrupted Sleep: Nighttime reflux symptoms can disrupt sleep patterns.